PiotrJustyna/articles/effectful-fsharp/index.md

 * In the C# version, the `response` object is a result of an asynchronous function (`GetWhoisResponse`) being started and `await`ed.
 * In the F# version, we have slightly more explicitly defined options of how the asynchronous `job` can get executed:
-  * very much like a traditional C# `Task`, `job` only gets created and not immediately invoked
+  * unlike a traditional C# `Task`, `job` does not immediately run
-  * `response` is a result of `job` getting executed synchronously (no real benefits running it synchronously in our case), but other options are also available, e.g. `Async.StartChild` (for asynchronous execution).
+  * `response` is a result of `job` getting executed (on the thread we are running on, hence the `RunSynchronously`), but other options are also available, e.g. `Async.StartChild` (for asynchronous execution, allowing us to do other work while it processes).
 * `!` notation allows us to nearly seamlessly introduce `Async` type into the code without too many changes.
 The key difference beeing the `async` vs expression results:
   * `let! pat = expr in aexpr` - execute & bind async.
 Example:
     ```f#